-

 Located at the southernmost tip of the Indian Peninsula, Kanyakumari is one of the famous pilgrimage places to visit as part of Tamilnadu tour.
 It is about 242 km from Madurai and 707 km from Chennai.

-A place of great natural beauty, Kanyakumari is one of the popular href='/tamilnadu/best' target='_blank'>Tamilnadu Tourist Places.
+A place of great natural beauty, Kanyakumari is one of the popular href='/tamilnadu/best-places-to-visit' target='_blank'>Tamilnadu Tourist Places.
 Swami Vivekananda is said to have been lived here for a while and meditated.
 Situated at the confluence of the Bay of Bengal, the Arabian Sea, and the Indian Ocean, this is the only place in India where one can enjoy the unique spectacle of Sunset and Moonrise simultaneously on full moon days.
 One of the main attractions in Kanyakumari is the Kumariamman Temple.
 Thiruvalluvar Statue, Vivekananda Rock Memorial, Gandhi Memorial, Padmanabhapuram Palace, Suchindram, Pechiparai Reservoir, Vattakottai Fort, St Xavier's Church and Udayagiri Fort are some of the top places to visit as part of Kanyakumari tour packages.

 Kanyakumari is also known for its spectacular beaches.
 Thengapattinam Beach, Sanguthurai Beach, and Chothavilai Beach are the important beaches near Kanyakumari.